apache/nifi-minifi-cpp/OPS.md

 ### Debug

   Agents have the ability to return a list of stacks of currently running threads.
 The Jstack command provides a list of call stacks for threads within the agent.
 This may allow users and maintainers to view stacks of running threads to diagnose issues.
+The name is an homage to the jstack command used by Java developers.
+The design is fundamentally the same as that of Java -- signal handlers notify signals to interrupt and provide traces.
+This feature is currently not built into Windows builds.

 ### Commands
  #### Specifying connecting information